Skip to main content

 Exception in thread "main" io.smartdatalake.config.ConfigurationException: (Action~download-departures) [] key not found: DataObject~ext-departures

-As noted before, SDL will often use Action-IDs and DataObject-IDs to communicate where to look in your configuration files.
+As noted before, SDLB will normally use Action-IDs and DataObject-IDs to communicate where to look in your configuration files.

 Exception in thread "main" io.smartdatalake.config.ConfigurationException: (DataObject~stg-airports) ClassNotFoundException: io.smartdatalake.workflow.dataobject.UnicornFileDataObject